Add Journal to the Account service

 The service is now ready to deploy to the backend.

 8. Get the password for the obaas-admin user.
-The obaas-admin user is the equivalent of the admin or root user in the Oracle Backend for Spring Boot and Microservices backend.
+The obaas-admin user is the equivalent of the admin or root user in the Oracle Backend for Microservices and AI backend.

 Execute the following command to get the password: